 (This totally goes against Ray Peat recommendations of only eat potatoes with a fat to slow down the rapid glucose assault on your body and only drink tea/coffee with lots of sugar and milk so as not to stress your body out.
 I get that, but bear with me!)

-Reason for only potatoes?
+Reason for only potatoes during the Potato Hack?
 Supposedly does the following:-

 - reduces bloating